deryatanriverdi88/baby-yoda/README.md

-This art is made by only HTML and CSS based on @avi3te's illustration!
+This art is made by only HTML and CSS based on artist Aviete's illustration!
+You can find him on instagram with @avi3te handler.

 ![](baby-yoda.gif)